solarwinds/appoptics-apm-node/CONTRIBUTING.md

 ### Setup

+The primary environment for testing is Docker.
+There is a complete environment for testing defined in `docker-compose.yml`.
+It depends on `collectors` that are defined in a directory parallel to to this directory.
+For example, if this (the node-appoptics directory) is `/solarwinds/ao` then the oboe-test repository must be cloned into `/solarwinds/oboe-test/` because `docker-compose.yml` references those docker files via `../oboe-test/`

 To start the dev environment, ensure vagrant and virtualbox are installed, then you can simply run `vagrant up` to start the environment and `vagrant ssh` to connect to it.